This is a preview of our premium content.

 Best Practices for Naming OmniFocus Projects

 What’s in a name?
-Quite a bit, actually.
-The names you give to your OmniFocus projects and single action lists can have a major impact on your productivity.
+Quite a bit.
+The names you give to your OmniFocus projects and single action lists can significantly impact your productivity.

 Project names that are vague and uninspired can make your system (and your life) feel drab and boring.
 Conversely, thoughtfully-named projects and single action lists visibly spring to life and encourage action.